 There was a debate too about expelling the Egyptian and Jewish worship, and a resolution of the Senate was passed that four thousand of the freedmen class who were infected with those superstitions and were of military age should be transported to the island of Sardinia, to quell the brigandage of the place, a cheap sacrifice should they die from the pestilential climate.
 The rest were to quit Italy, unless before a certain day they repudiated their impious rites.
 (Tacitus 2.85)

-The Island of Sardinia was west of Italy, nowhere near near Northern Africa or Western Asia.
+The Island of Sardinia was west of Italy, nowhere near Northern Africa or Western Asia.
 So were the Freedmen of this island the same as the Freedmen that rose up against Stephen?
 It’s quite possible that Luke is referring to 3 groups of people, or that the Freedmen from Sardinia migrated after being expelled to the island.
 Additionally, there was a later expulsion of the Jews from Rome who were partly made up of Freedmen.
 Where they ended up in the diaspora is hard to know except that it appears that some ended up in Northern Africa and South West Asia (Turkey).

 But why would these Freedmen start a quarrel with Stephen?
 I think the answer is more obvious than it might first appear.
-They were already enslaved by Rome.
+They were previously enslaved by Rome.
 They wanted no beef with the leaders that had set them free.
 The preaching of Jesus in any location near the Jewish Freedmen would have set off alarm bells, and aroused fear that another Roman crackdown was coming.
 So, they did what anyone would do in that situation; they took Stephen to the Sanhedrin for court.

 However, Stephen uses his platform (despite it being in captivity) to preach the gospel (yet again) to the men in the Sanhedrin council.
 A gospel they surely are tired of hearing about.